 How do you manage data access?

-Centix offers the option of having users log into your environment.
-This can include both your own staff, who need to perform operations in Centix, and customers who have their data in your system.
-To avoid privacy issues, it is essential to manage data access properly.
+Centix offers the possibility to grant users access to your environment.
+This may include your own employees who carry out work in Centix, as well as customers whose data is recorded in your system.
+To prevent privacy issues, it is essential to manage access to data carefully.

 Provide each user with their own login details